tomerd/q-java-binding/readme.md

 ##### Important

-* qlib does not build with java support by default. to enable it, build it with the "--with-java" flag:
+* qlib does not build with java support by default. to enable it, build it with the "--with-java" flag

 	aclocal && autoreconf -i && automake
 	./configure --with-java
 	make && make install

 * make sure to set java.library.path to where qlib is installed (normally /usr/local/lib). otherwise Java will not be able to load the q library.